Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 ~~~~~~~~~~

 To configure Subversion, you need to provide the URL of the repository.
-This piece of information is available on the |SYSPRODUCTNAME|
+This piece of information is available on the Tuleap
 interface, by selecting the SVN tab of your project.
 It looks like
 **http://** |SYS_DEFAULT_DOMAINS| **/svnroot/[projectname]**